-Integrating your Garden In A Box kit to your outdoor space is simpler than you might think.
-While the Garden Info Sheet included with each kit provides sample Plant-by-Number design suggestions, your space’s unique dimensions may call for a bit of personalized adjustment.
-Luckily, you don’t need to be a landscaping expert to tailor a garden design to your specific space!
+Integrating your Garden In A Box kit into your outdoor space is easier than you might think.
+While the Garden Info Sheet included with each kit provides sample Plant by Number design suggestions, your yard’s unique shape might call for a little creative tweaking.
+Luckily, you don’t need to be a landscape designer to make it work!

-Check out these 5 aspects to consider when modifying a Garden In A Box design suggestion to fit your space:
+Here are 5 simple things to think about when adapting your Garden In A Box design to fit your space:

 1. Measure Your Space